raybunnage/dhg-composer/docs/reference/git-glossary.md

 ### Fetch
 - **Definition**: Downloads changes from remote repository without merging
 - **Usage**: Updates your remote-tracking branches
+- **Think of it like**: Checking what's new in the remote repository without actually applying changes
+- **Why use fetch**: Safer than pull because it lets you review changes before merging
 ```bash
 # Basic fetch from origin
 git fetch origin